shakib75bd/ollama3.2_webUI/README.md

-# Ollama Chatbot Interface
+# Ollama Offline Chatbot Interface

-A simple chatbot interface that integrates with the Ollama model, allowing you to run commands and receive responses through a web-based UI.
+A simple ChatGPT like chatbot interface that integrates with the Ollama model, allowing you to run commands and receive responses through a web-based UI.

 ## Table of Contents
 - [Features](#features)